Skip to main content

 97%

-• The remaster beautifully updates the graphics and character portraits while maintaining the charm of the original games.
+• The remaster enhances the graphics and audio while preserving the original charm of the games.

-• Suikoden II is widely regarded as one of the best JRPGs of all time, with a compelling story and memorable characters.
+• Suikoden II is often regarded as one of the best JRPGs of all time, with a compelling story and memorable characters.

-• Quality of life improvements, such as battle speed-up and the ability to run from the start, enhance the gameplay experience.
+• Quality of life improvements, such as battle speed options and the ability to run without a rune, make the gameplay smoother.

-• The inventory management system in Suikoden I remains cumbersome and outdated, detracting from the overall experience.
+• The inventory management system in Suikoden I remains cumbersome and outdated.

 • story